 Hello sweet friends!
-I’m taking a quick break from my latest thrift store haul makeovers to bring ya’ll an easy Spring project, and I think we could all use a little Spring right about now!
+I’m taking a quick break from my latest thrift store haul makeovers to bring ya’ll an easy Spring Hydrangea wreath I created for our front door.

 I’m joining the Seasonal Simplicity Series hosted by my friend, Krista of The Happy Housie, and today is all about Spring wreaths!

 There are 28 fabulous DIY Spring wreath ideas to inspire you!